Understanding the system - Logistics extension

 High-Level Design

-- Various delivery partners integrated with Fynd Commerce are available for sellers to configure, install the extension, and use for shipping.
+- Various Delivery Partners (DP) integrated with Fynd Commerce are available for sellers to configure and install the extension and use it for shipping.

 - Once an extension is installed, the platform redirects them to the extension's URL, and all subsequent user interfaces are managed by the extension.

-- Within the extension, users should be able to enable the services of the delivery partner.
+- Within the extension, users should be able to enable the DP's services.

 - This provision can be broadly done in three ways recommended below: